 A digital scale is, therefore, an electronically operated device that basically displays the weight/size of an object placed on it.
 It displays the weight as numbers and digits by using a liquid crystal display or an array of 7 segment display.

 The next section describes the components needed to set up a simple digital scale, it also describes the function of each of these components.
 This will help to better understand how to couple them together later on.

-Oh, and before you carry on we also offer a range of scales for every purpose, check out below:
+Oh, and before you carry on making a digital weighing scale, we also offer a range of scales for every purpose, check out below: